Therrera95/Therrera95/README.md

 - 🏭 **Experience:** Currently at **BD Medical** in high-precision technical operations.
 - 💻 **Tech Interests:** Cybersecurity, AI-Driven Threat Detection, Machine Learning, and Python for Security.
 - 📍 **Location:** Greater Salt Lake City Area (Silicon Slopes).
-- 🚀 **Goal:** Building a strong foundation in network security and AI-driven threat detection to secure a role as a Cybersecurity Specialist.
+- 🚀 **Goal:** Building a strong foundation in network security and AI-driven threat detection to secure a role as a Cybersecurity Specialis.